Security-Onion-Solutions/securityonion-docs/hunt.rst

 Auto Hunt
 ---------

-The bottom right corner of the page has a toggle for Auto Hunt which default to enabled.
+The bottom right corner of the page has a toggle for Auto Hunt which defaults to enabled.
 When enabled, Hunt will automatically submit your query any time you change filters, groupings, or date ranges.

 .. image:: https://user-images.githubusercontent.com/1659467/90804819-c0040380-e2e8-11ea-881c-b545d43b5939.png
   :target: https://user-images.githubusercontent.com/1659467/90804819-c0040380-e2e8-11ea-881c-b545d43b5939.png